 With this in mind, I am going to try and use one or more of the following programs on a regular basis to alter the way that my brain perceives potentially anxiety-inducing situations:

 The Angry/Happy Faces Game: this is a free online game that I first became aware of when watching an episode of BBC Horizon in which the presenter, Michael Mosley, used it to try and reduce his stress levels (somewhat successfully).
 It essentially asks you to find and select the one happy face among a grid of unhappy or angry faces.
-It is also available as an IOS app and an Android app.
+It is also available as an IOS app.

 The Mood Mint App: this is similar to the above in that it shows you a selection of faces and asks you to pick the happy one, but there are also other games that can aid in focusing the brain on the positive rather than the negative.

 The Personal Zen App: this app requires you to follow a smiling, animated sprite around your phone screen while ignoring the angry sprite face.
 It is available on IOS.

 All three options have some scientific research behind them and while they should not be used as the sole treatment for more serious cases of anxiety, they are offered as a way for the average person to reduce their general levels of anxiety and stress.